lightningHoneypot/Self-Hosting-Guide/README.md

 [Dolphin](https://dolphin-emu.org) is an emulator for two recent Nintendo video game consoles: the GameCube and the Wii.
 It allows PC gamers to enjoy games for these two consoles in full HD (1080p) with several enhancements: compatibility with all PC controllers, turbo speed, networked multiplayer, and even more.

-[Citra](https://citra-emu.org/) is an open-source emulator for the Nintendo 3DS capable of playing many of your favorite games.

-[yuzu](https://yuzu-emu.org) is an experimental open-source emulator for the Nintendo Switch from the creators of Citra.[

 [m64p](https://m64p.github.io/) is a Nintendo 64 Emulator.
 It uses mupen64plus-gui, a brand new mupen64plus frontend written in Qt5.
 It supports all of the things you’d expect from a frontend (savestate management, pausing, screenshots).

 [DeSmuME](https://desmume.org/) is a Nintendo DS emulator.